stanford-cs149/asst2/README.md

 ### HAVEN'T I DONE THIS BEFORE? ###

-You may have already created thread pools in prior classes such as CS110.
+You may have already created thread pools and task execution libraries in classes such as CS110.
-However, this is a unique opportunity to better understand these systems.
+However, the current assignment is a unique opportunity to better understand these systems.
-You will create many different versions of task graphs, some without thread pools and some with different types of thread pools.
+You will implement multiple task execution libraries, some without thread pools and some with different types of thread pools.
-From these implementations, you will better understand the design choices in creating a parallel system.
+From the implementations, you will better understand the design choices in creating a parallel system.

 ## Environment Setup ##